What is Corporate Sponsorship?

 Details on the amount and ways of support remain between the two parties involved.
 Any further participation in shared promotions or materials can be discussed.

 As a result, you can choose to stay with one event per sponsor and keep your brand identity intact.
-Or you can benefit from the fact that hackathons often give a chance of favoritism, especially when it comes to helping out their own.
-Many corporate sponsorship partnerships started this way.
+Or you can benefit from the fact that startup hackathons often give a chance of favoritism, especially when it comes to helping out their own.
+Many corporate sponsorships started this way.

 For instance, an organization which is mindful about the wellbeing of our planet can subsidize a Planet Earth Protection Program started by a local startup (Rainforest Alliance, Save the frogs, Wildlife protection), a celebration at a community center nearby, an educational institution, or deliver supplies for a local fair related to the wellbeing of the environment.